loopandlearn/news/docs/edition/2025-09-20.md

 This would require PWD to return their devices before receiving new ones and reduce access points for pumps and CGMs nationwide.

-We are all invited to [register with DPAC for a special webinar](https://us06web.zoom.us/webinar/register/8917575388782/WN_XqzalqVFRHqFUVh4vUYo3Q#/registration) as they bring together experts in the policy and medical fields to discuss the potential impacts of this proposal and how we can navigate them.
+We’re all invited to join DPAC for a webinar bringing together policy and medical experts to discuss the potential impacts of this proposal and how we can navigate them.
+Be sure to register using the link above and save the date on your calendar!

 - - -